Discriminatory Harassment and Sexual Misconduct Policy

 Sexual exploitation occurs when a person takes non-consensual or abusive sexual advantage of another person for their own advantage or benefit, or for the benefit or advantage of anyone else.
 Sexual exploitation includes but is not limited to:

-- Sharing, without consent, sexually explicit images of another member of the College community (including sharing images obtained consensually but shared without consent of the person(s) in the image);
+Sharing, without consent, sexually explicit images of another person (including sharing images obtained consensually but shared without consent of the person(s) in the image);

-- Obtaining, owning, or sharing sexually explicit images of a minor;
+Obtaining, owning, or sharing sexually explicit images of a person under the age of 18;

-- Engaging in watching or otherwise recording a person for one’s own sexual gratification when that person is in a place where they would have a reasonable expectation of privacy;
+Engaging in watching or otherwise recording a person in the state of nudity without their consent when that person is in a place where they would have a reasonable expectation of privacy;

-- Non-consensual exposure of one’s genitals or inducing another to engage in such exposure, or other acts of nudity, when these acts interfere with or limit a person’s ability to participate in or benefit from the College’s programs and activities.
+Non-consensual exposure of one’s genitals to a person or inducing another to engage in such exposure, or other acts of nudity, when these acts interfere with or limit the viewer’s ability to participate in or benefit from the College’s programs and activities.

 Sexual exploitation is prohibited by this policy.

 Sexual harassment is any unwelcome conduct of a sexual nature.
 It can take many forms, and includes unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, or physical conduct of a sexual nature.
-(Although sexual assault and sexual exploitation have been addressed specifically, acts in those categories can also be unwelcome conduct of a sexual nature and therefore may constitute sexual harassment and discriminatory harassment.)
+Conduct of a sexual nature – including any sexual advance – is unwelcome if the recipient did not request or invite it and if a reasonable person would regard the conduct as inappropriate or offensive.
+(Although sexual assault and sexual exploitation have been addressed specifically, acts in those categories can also be unwelcome conduct of a sexual nature and therefore may constitute sexual harassment.)
+All instances of sexual harassment are detrimental to our community and may be violations of the Honor Principle.

 E. PROHIBITED AND INAPPROPRIATE CONSENSUAL RELATIONSHIPS